 Now at the time of doing the job, I wasn’t thinking of doing this post and sharing it with you all, so I didn’t think of taking a photo of the area that I could use, but what I have done is go to Google Street View and brought up the exact location of where they were digging.
 The image in Street View was taken back in January 2008, but the only difference in the area between then and now is that there are more houses on the street now.

-In the image there is a house, a street light and Telstra cabinet that all have to have power going to them.
+In the image, there is a house, street light, and Telstra cabinet that all have to have power going to them.

 Now, yes, it’s OK because they called me in, so I was able to go through and locate where the underground power cables were, enabling these guys to dig safely on the day and not worry about damaging anything.
 But can you imagine what would have happened if they did hit a power cable?

-Yes, Powercor protect their butt, because on the fourth page of disclaimers they send you, it says there could be more services in the area than what is shown.
+Yes, Powercor protects their butt, because, on the fourth page of disclaimers they send you, it says there could be more services in the area than what is shown.
 But come on, you can’t have in big writing on the front page, “ALL CLEAR” and then say 4 pages in that there may be more stuff there.

 While we are at it…